TOD-theses/paper-T-RACE/main.typ

 Ethereum is a blockchain that keeps track of a world state and updates this state by executing transactions.
 The transactions can execute so-called smart contracts, which are programs that are stored on the blockchain.
 As these programs are nearly Turing-complete, they can have vulnerabilities and become exploited.

 This thesis focuses on transaction order dependence (TOD), which is a prerequisite for a kind of attack called front-running.
 TOD means that the state changes performed by transactions depends on the order in which the transactions are executed.
 In a front-running attack, an attacker sees that someone is about to perform a transaction and then quickly inserts a transaction before it.
-Because of TOD, executing the attackers transaction before the victims transaction yields different state changes, likely beneficial to the attacker, than executing the victims transaction first and only afterwards the attackers transaction.
+Because of TOD, executing the attackers' transaction before the victims' transaction yields different state changes, likely beneficial to the attacker, than executing the victims' transaction first and only afterwards the attackers' transaction.

 This work proposes a method to take a pair of transactions that has been executed on the blockchain and to analyze it (1) in the same order as on the blockchain and (2) in a reversed order, where the originally first transaction is now executed last.
 When executing the transactions in both orders, we can compare their behaviours to see if they are TOD and also if it exhibits characteristics of a front-running attack.